TOT102/Sorting-System-api/README.md

 # Main idea

-The backend end of a simple application designed for the inventory management needs of TOT102 and Uni4Kids.
+The backend end of a simple application designed for the inventory management needs of TOT102.
 It manages GET requests and the sheets table.

 ## Functionalities